sonic-net/SONiC/doc/dhcp_relay/DHCPv4-per-interface-counter.md

 ### Alert Logic

-When the unhealthy situation persists for a period of time, dhcpmon should report an alarm in syslog.
+Libevent timer would check whehther all packets are relayed expected periodicly when there are packets received.
+When the unhealthy status is found after ten consecutive times checks, dhcpmon should report an alarm in syslog.
 Below is how dhcpmon determine unhealthy situation:

 1. For packets sent by client (Discover / Request / Decline / Release / Inform), the expected TX count depends on the number of DHCP server configured.
 Take below picture as example, there are 2 DHCP servers configured.
 If there is 1 RX Discover packet, then there should 2 TX Discover packets be found.
 Hence when **`[RX number] * [DHCP server number] > [TX number]`**, dhcpmon would treat it as unhealthy.